Core rules

 Distances

-((The Redwood Hack)) uses meters for distance.
+Redwood uses meters for distance.
 A normal person can move about 10 meters in a single action.
 Most ranged weapons and spells are effective between 10 and 50 meters.
 You can hear a shout from around 200 meters and see human-sized objects from about 5 kilometers on a flat plain.
-On foot a laden adventurer can cover about 35 km, 50 on horseback, and double that if pushing hard.
+On foot a laden adventurer can cover about 30 km in a day, 40 km on horseback, and double that if pushing hard.

 The GM is encouraged to be generous when accounting for distances - speeds, ranges and the like are guidelines and should not interfere with smooth and exciting gameplay.